CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 The `conf.lua` file is automatically read by LÖVE.
 The `love.conf(t)` function we define in `conf.lua` is automatically executed before the game starts.

-The main attributes we are setting in the configuration file are the title and the size of the window when the game will be shown.
-If you have downloaded a newer version of Löve you need to adjust the `t.version` variable to match the downloaded version or Löve will show you a "Compatibility Warning".
+The main attributes we are setting in the configuration file are the title and the size of the window of the game.
+If the `t.version` variable does not match the version of Löve you downloaded, Löve will show a "Compatibility Warning": you need to adjust it to match your version.

 A [complete list of the attributes](http://www.love2d.org/wiki/Config_Files) you can set can be found in the LÖVE wiki.

 Our next step is to create the image of the fireboat we want to draw.
 Images for the game belong into a subdirectory of the `Fireboat` directory called `assets`.
 Go ahead and create that now.
 Then browse the internet to find a suitable image for the fireboat.
 Use your favorite image editing tool to shrink it to perhas 150 x 100 pixels and savie it as a `.png` file in our new `assets` directory.

+Before we start programming, we need an image for the fireboat.

+All images for the game belong into a subdirectory of the `Fireboat` directory called `assets`.
+Go ahead and create it now.
+Then browse the internet to find a suitable image for the fireboat.
+You need to edit the image in a [drawing tool](glossary#bitmap-editor) like Gimp and shrink it to a width of about 150 pixels.
+We will save it as a `png` file in our new `assets` directory and name it `fireboat.png`.

-Now move back to the `Fireboat` and create another file called `main.lua` with the text editor where we will write the game's code.
+Now we can start writing the game's code: back to the `Fireboat` directory, we create the file called `main.lua`.
+Open it with the [text editor](glossary#text-editor) and type this code:

 ~~~.lua
 debug = true